SyndicateMC/IV-DOMINI-modpack/Magic System/spells.md

 - Fires off a magic bolt that flies at a similar tragectory as an arrow.
 - Deals 6DMG on contact with an entity.
 - Dissapates on contact with a surface or an entity.
-- Projectile is effected by Guiding.
+- Is affected by Guiding.
 ```
 </details>